NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 b <- coef(reg_model)[2]
 ```

+*** =instructions
 Find coefficients a and b using the example provided above.
 What are the values of the coefficients?
-*** =instructions

 *** =hint
+Follow the coef(reg_model)[1] syntax in your answers.

 *** =pre_exercise_code
 ```{r}